Simple butt hinges are found on everything from jewellery boxes to front doors but there are many more purpose-made hinges to select from.

-Mark the position of the hinge on the cabinet and the depth of the recess - this is the thickness of the hinge flap.
+Mark the position of the hinge on the cabinet and the depth of the recess – this is the thickness of the hinged flap.
 Score along the marks to cut the surface of the wood and stop it splintering.

 Tap around the outline of the hinge shape with a chisel held vertically with the bevel facing towards the recess.
 Make a series of cuts across the wood at 5mm intervals – try to make the cuts the same depth as the thickness of the flap.

 Chisel along the line on the face of the door to remove the chips of waste wood.
-Use only hand pressure and keep the bevel of the blade facing upwards.
+Use only hand pressure and keep the level of the blade facing upwards.
 Check that the hinges fit flush with the edge and fix with one screw per hinge.
 Use a drill bit slightly smaller in diameter than the screw to make a starter hole.